Let America Be America Again

 And make America again!

 Back in November, I was terrified by the prospect of a Trump presidency.
 Today, I’m even more stumped at how such a man could conceivably win.
 Bigoted, racist, misogynistic, bombastic, narcissistic.
 Trump is a fear-mongering demagogue who deals in divisiveness and threatens to destroy the very foundations on which our democracy is built.
 If you could somehow get past his unconscionable proposals to ban Muslim immigrants and build a wall between the U.S. and Mexico, if you could somehow ignore his despicable behavior towards women, if you could somehow disregard the countless of allegations women have made accusing him of sexual harassment and assault, how could you possibly ignore the fact that he doesn’t have the slightest clue as to how our government works?
 Trump is a business man, not a politician.
 While many right-wing nut jobs (looking at you, Sarah Palin) claim that’s his appeal, it’s only logical that a man with no experience in government would have a hard time in the White House.
 Unlike Clinton who proposed detailed, meticulous plans to reach her objectives, Trump only made vague promises during his campaign…and offered no concrete means of fulfilling them.
 Terrorism?
 ‘Ban Muslims!’
 Immigration?
 ‘Build a wall!’
 As J.K.
-Rowling so insightfully noted, Trumpism is synonymous with proposing “crude, unworkable solutions to complex threats.”
+Rowling so insightfully noted, Trumpism is synonymous with proposing “crude, unworkable solutions” to complex problems.

 So how has this man rallied such passionate, borderline frenzied support?
 Trump’s ascendancy can no doubt be attributed to a widespread dissatisfaction with the status quo, a general feeling that the system is rigged against the little guy.
 Trump sticks an unrepentant middle finger at social niceties: when he’s not calling his opponent a “nasty woman,” he’s telling Access Hollywood how he “grabs women by the pussies.”
 Though such comments should be appalling, many Americans appreciate Trump’s particular brand of brash frankness.
 To those disillusioned blue-collar workers in Trump Land, the Republican candidate’s refusal to succumb to modern standards of political correctness is part of his charm.
 His reviling comments are even a badge of his honesty.
 “Look what he openly says about minorities and women!”
 Trump nuts must think, “he won’t pussyfoot around the issues!”